L. Felipe Restrepo

-Luis Felipe Restrepo (born 1959), known commonly as L. Felipe Restrepo, is a United States circuit judge of the United States Court of Appeals for the Third Circuit and former United States district judge of the United States District Court for the Eastern District of Pennsylvania.
-He is a member of the United States Sentencing Commission.
+Luis Felipe Restrepo, known commonly as L. Felipe Restrepo, is a United States Court of Appeals Judge for the Third Circuit and a former United States District Court Judge for the Eastern District of Pennsylvania.
+He is also member of the United States Sentencing Commission, where he currently serves as Vice Chair.

 Biography

+Judge Restrepo has served as a United States Court of Appeals Judge for the Third Circuit since 2016.
+Judge Restrepo previously served as a United States District Court Judge for the Eastern District of Pennsylvania from 2013 to 2016, and as a United States Magistrate Judge for the Eastern District of Pennsylvania from 2006 to 2013, where he presided over a variety of criminal and civil matters.
+He was a partner at the Philadelphia law firm of Krasner & Restrepo (with civil rights attorney and current Philadelphia District Attorney Larry Krasner) from 1993 to 2006.
+From 1990 to 1993, he served as an Assistant Federal Defender in the Eastern District of Pennsylvania, and from 1987 to 1990 as an Assistant Defender with the Defender Association of Philadelphia.

+Judge Restrepo has served in a variety of teaching positions.
+Since 1993, he has been an Adjunct Professor teaching Trial Advocacy at Temple University Beasley School of Law.
+From 1997 to 2009, he also served as an Adjunct Professor teaching Trial Advocacy at the University of Pennsylvania Law School.

+Judge Restrepo received his B.A. from the University of Pennsylvania in 1981 and his J.D. from Tulane Law School in 1986.

-Restrepo was born in Medellín, Colombia, and was raised in northern Virginia.
+Judge Luis Felipe Restrepo was born in Medellín, Colombia, and was raised in Northern Virginia.
 He was sworn in as a United States Citizen on September 7, 1993.
-He received his Bachelor of Arts degree in 1981 from the University of Pennsylvania.
-He received his Juris Doctor in 1986 from Tulane Law School.
-Restrepo began his legal career as a law clerk at the American Civil Liberties Union National Prison Project.
-From 1987 to 1990, he served as an Assistant Defender with the Defender Association of Philadelphia.
-He served as an Assistant Federal Defender in the Eastern District of Pennsylvania from 1990 to 1993.
-He was a partner at the law firm of Krasner & Restrepo from 1993 to 2006.
-From 2006 to 2013, he served as a United States magistrate judge of the Eastern District of Pennsylvania where he presided over a variety of criminal and civil matters.c He has served in a variety of teaching positions; since 1993 he has served as an Adjunct Professor teaching Trial Advocacy at Temple University Beasley School of Law.
-From 1997 to 2009 he served as an Adjunct Professor teaching Trial Advocacy at University of Pennsylvania Law School and in the summer of 1992 he served as an Adjunct Professor teaching a course in Criminal Justice at Peirce College.

 Federal judicial service

 District court service

-On November 27, 2012, President Barack Obama nominated Restrepo to serve as a United States district judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge Anita B. Brody, who assumed senior status on June 8, 2009.
+On November 27, 2012, President Barack Obama nominated Judge Restrepo to serve as a United States District Judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge Anita B. Brody, who assumed senior status on June 8, 2009.
 On January 2, 2013, his nomination was returned to the President, due to the sine die adjournment of the Senate.
 On January 3, 2013, Obama renominated Restrepo to the same office.
 The Senate confirmed his nomination on June 17, 2013, by a voice vote.
 He received his commission on June 19, 2013.
-His service as a district court judge was terminated on January 13, 2016, when he was elevated to the United States Court of Appeals for the Third Circuit.
+His service as a district court judge was terminated on January 13, 2016, when he was elevated to the court of appeals.